- Reference Number: HEY1103/2019

 Concerns or queries

-If you have any concerns or queries about any of the services offered by the Trust, in the first instance, please speak to the healthcare team providing your care.
+If you have any concerns/queries about any of the services offered by the Trust, in the first instance, please speak to the person providing your care.